Last Revised on January 16, 2022.

 6.1 International Processing.
 Memetria may process Customer Data anywhere in the world where Memetria, its affiliates or its Sub-processors maintain Processing operations.
 Memetria will at all times provide appropriate safeguards for Customer Personal Data wherever it is processed, in accordance with the requirements of Data Protection Laws.

 6.2 EEA Transfers.
-To the extent Memetria processes any Customer Personal Data protected by applicable Data Protection Laws of the EEA (“EEA Data”), for any transfers of EEA Data from the EEA to Memetria located in a country which does not ensure an adequate level of protection (within the meaning of applicable Data Protection Law) and to the extent such transfers are subject to such Data Protection Laws of the EEA, Memetria agrees to abide by and process EEA Data in compliance with the Model Clauses.
-When Customer is acting as a Data Controller, the Controller-to-Processor Model Clauses will apply to the Processing.
-When Customer is acting as a Data Processor, the Processor-to-Processor Model Clauses will apply to the Processing.
-Considering the nature of the Processing under the Agreement, Customer agrees that it is unlikely that Memetria will know the identity of Customer's Data Controllers because Memetria has no direct relationship with Customer's Data Controllers and therefore, Customer will fulfill Memetria's obligations to Customer's Data Controllers under the Processor-to-Processor Model Clauses.
+To the extent Memetria processes any Customer Personal Data protected by applicable Data Protection Laws of the EEA (“EEA Data”), for any transfers of EEA Data from the EEA to Memetria located in a country which does not ensure an adequate level of protection (within the meaning of applicable Data Protection Law) and to the extent such transfers are subject to such Data Protection Laws of the EEA, Memetria agrees to abide by and process EEA Data in compliance with the SCCs.
+When Customer is acting as a Data Controller, the Controller-to-Processor SCCs will apply to the Processing.
+When Customer is acting as a Data Processor, the Processor-to-Processor SCCs will apply to the Processing.
+Considering the nature of the Processing under the Agreement, Customer agrees that it is unlikely that Memetria will know the identity of Customer's Data Controllers because Memetria has no direct relationship with Customer's Data Controllers and therefore, Customer will fulfill Memetria's obligations to Customer's Data Controllers under the Processor-to-Processor SCCs.

 7.1 Deletion by Customer.
 Memetria will enable Customer to delete Customer Personal Data during the Term in a manner consistent with the functionality of the Services.